(** Updated on**)

 Support seemed to be ok the one time I used it.
 But again, the theme is designed to be minimal when working with it.

-Lots of gurus promote them.
-They are a little more costly, nearing 100 bucks.
-Their designs are nice and strong.
-Professional is a good word.
+Lots of gurus promote this theme.
+And while they are a little more costly, nearing 100 bucks, their designs are nice and strong and people tout the search engine marketing tools within.

 Back in the day when they first came out, I poked around.
 They tout good SEO abilities, and they may have a few nice tools and features, but in my SEO experience, it’s more about your strategy than any individual theme.